Flaevor Recipe Website

 Chicken Green Pepper Madras Curry

-A dish that rose to levels of love and fame on British-Indian restaurant and takeaway menus.
-It’s hot, warming, earthy and fragrant due to aromas of star anise, cardamom and cloves.
-Recipe here
+A dish that rose to levels of fame on British-Indian restaurant and takeaway menus.
+This curry is hot, warming, earthy and fragrant due to aromas of star anise, cardamom and cloves.
+Chicken Green Pepper Madras Curry Recipe

 Indian Madras Veggie Burger with a gooey egg on table